McSally accuses Sinema of backing "treason" in Senate debate | New Country 923

 McSally described that exchange Monday as Sinema saying “it was OK for Americans to join the Taliban to fight against us.”
 Then, turning toward Sinema and pointing at the Democrat, she asked if she going to apologize to veterans like herself for saying “it was OK to commit treason.”

-The ferocious ending capped a debate between two congresswomen who have won multiple elections in swing districts.
+Sinema said: “Martha has chosen to run a campaign like the one you’re seeing right now where she’s engaging in ridiculous attacks.”
+After the debate, Sinema called the charge “ridiculous.”

+The two congresswomen are vying for the seat of Republican Sen. Jeff Flake, who is retiring.
+The Arizona Senate seat of the late John McCain is filled by appointee Jon Kyl until a 2020 election.

-McSally is a former fighter pilot who represented a Tucson district that voted for Hillary Clinton and was a Donald Trump critic during 2016.
+McSally is a former combat fighter pilot who was a Donald Trump critic in 2016 and represents a Tucson district that voted for Hillary Clinton.
 She’s now embraced the president and hopes his visit to Arizona on Friday helps unites Republicans against Sinema.

 Sinema represents a district based in the Phoenix suburb of Tempe and is a former Green Party activist who transformed herself into a centrist Democrat.
 She has one of the most conservative voting records among Democrats in Congress and presents herself as a nonpartisan problem-solver.